 Researchers then analysed the data produced by the workshops.

 To develop the case studies and videos, we found six people with interesting physical activity stories to tell.
 Some of them were participants in the workshops, others were individuals already known to the project team.
 The participants were interviewed in an informal setting: some were even interviewed on a walk to bring physical activity into the process.
 The interviews were developed into case studies written in the first person, through several iterations.
-Four case studies went on to be developed into videos.
+Four case studies went on to be developed into short films.

 Abiir lives in Easton in Bristol and has four young daughters.
 She spent her childhood in Germany, and is now a keen advocate for increasing cycling in the Somali community.

 Ben is a community activist in Bedminster, Bristol.
 He’s retired and spends a lot of his time working with local people to improve the neighbourhood, particularly to make it more pleasant and accessible for walking.

 Lesley works full-time managing a large university department, as well as juggling family life with her partner, two teenage daughters and two dogs.
 She came to running later in life and is now an active part of the running community in Staple Hill, Bristol.